-Prior to 2017 financial year end, the Council applied the modified cash basis of accounting as the basis for the preparation of the financial statements.
-However, on 1 January 2017, the Council adopted International Public Sector Accounting Standards as its financial reporting framework unless otherwise stated.
-These financial statements comprise of the activities of the University as a standalone entity and its controlled entities together, the Consolidated.
+On 1 January 2017, the Council adopted International Public Sector Accounting Standards (IPSAS) as its financial reporting framework unless otherwise stated.
+These financial statements comprise the activities of the University as a stand-alone entity and its controlled entities together, the Consolidated.